-For a generation, marketers have had two main choices for an outbound campaign, SMS or Email.
-On the one hand SMS has very high open rates (>95%) with the added bonus of immediacy – but the content is just boring text and it’s hard to get engagement.
+Prior to Viber Business Messaging, marketers have had two main choices for an outbound campaign, SMS or Email.
+On the one hand, SMS has very high open rates (>95%) with the added bonus of immediacy – but the content is just boring text and it’s hard to get engagement.
 Email has evolved to become incredibly rich and even interactive – but spam filters and inbox overload have reduced it’s effectiveness.
 Email suffers from low open rates (<20%) and a reputation for potentially being risky to click links

 “Now along comes IP messaging and it seems like both email and sms are just months away from being consigned to the scrap heap along with snail mail, pagers and the landline telephone.”